joelcrampton/gtfs-comparison-script/README.md

 5. The Python script will take approximately 5 minutes to complete depending on the size of the GTFS data
 6. A Markdown report will be created in `output/`.
 Only routes with new/removed trips will be included.
 Open in any Markdown compatible editor for best results e.g. Google Docs.
 Use the outline to jump between sections quickly
     - For now, new/removed trips are determined by `trip_id`.
 If the `trip_id` is in the older GTFS data and not in the newer GTFS data then is it considered to be new.
 If the `trip_id` is in the newer GTFS data and not in the older GTFS data then is it considered to be removed
-    - There are better ways to determine new/removed trips e.g. `stop_id` sequence, trip duration or departure time.
-This will be investigated further...
+    - There are additional ways to determine new/removed trips e.g. `stop_id` sequence, trip duration or departure time.
+These will be investigated in the future...